Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

 \subsection{A heuristic frequentist approach}

 We initially experiment with a heuristic procedure based on the frequentist principle, the predominant school of thought in statistical inference which typically begins with confidence set construction.
 The procedure is described as follows. \begin{itemize} \item Form a confidence set $\hat S$ for $\theta_{H}$.
-We will base the confidence set on the asymptotic normal distribution of $\hat\theta_H$. \item For each $s=\(\alpha_s, \beta_s\) \in \hat S$, define $A_s$ as the set of points that {\it dominate} $s$:
+By Lemma \ref{distributionFPRTPR}, $n\(\hat{\theta}_{H} - \theta_{H}\)^{T}\hat{\Sigma}^{-1}\(\hat{\theta}_{H} - \theta_{H}\)$ converges to a Chi-square distribution with two degrees of freedom, where $\hat{\Sigma}$ is any consistent estimator of $\Sigma$.
+A confidence set on this asymptotic distribution is elliptically shaped. \item For each $s=\(\alpha_s, \beta_s\) \in \hat S$, define $A_s$ as the set of points that {\it dominate} $s$:

 \item Define $A = \bigcap_{s \in \hat{S}} A_s$: $A$ is the set of points that dominate all the points in $\hat S$. \item Next, define $\bar A = A \cap \text{ROC}$: $\bar A$ is the set of points on the machine ROC curve that simultaneously dominate all the points in $\hat S$. \end{itemize}